With the new trend of using a standing desk, Autonomous is providing multiple models to fit in and make their mark.

 But is it right for you?

-In this article, we’ll be looking at the various models of the Autonomous© SmartDesk standing desk’s features while discussing its pros and cons to help you determine whether it’s the right choice for you.
+In this article, we’ll be looking at the Autonomous SmartDesk 2 standing desk’s features while discussing its pros and cons to help you determine whether it’s a good choice.

 Autonomous SmartDesk Overview